 Robin Gale-Baker, from Sustainable Macleod, discusses growing various fruit trees.
-She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, blueberries, medlar trees, persimmon trees and herbs.
-Also articles on growing techniques, mulch, shade cloth and the emergency kitchen garden.
+She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, herbs, apricot trees, blueberries, medlar trees, passionfruit and persimmon trees.
+Also articles on codling moth, growing techniques, mulch, shade cloth, the art of watering and the emergency kitchen garden.

 Tending the raspberry patch